Embedded-AMS/EmbeddedProto/README.md

 # What is new

+To stay up to date, signup for our [User Update](https://EmbeddedProto.com/signup).

 ## 3.2.0
 The most notable improvements in this version are:
 * Updated to protobuf v21.5.
 The python module made by Google for this version is not backwards compatible.
 Please update your protoc installation!